Artist in Residence Fellowships - Call for Applications 2018-19

 - For writers: Work plan while in residence (max.
 1,500 words, not counting references)

 There is no restriction concerning citizenship, race, gender, or age.

-The selection committee reserves the right, if necessary for the decision, to ask for further elaboration of the project as well as for letters of recommendation or other relevant documents, and/or a Skype interview in a second round.
+The selection committee reserves the right to request further elaboration of the project when necessary, as well as for letters of recommendation or other relevant documents, and/or a Skype interview.

-If you are not sure what time it is in Budapest at any given moment, please go to the World Clock website and check: http://www.timeanddate.com/worldclock/hungary/budapest
+If you are not sure what time it is in Budapest at any given moment, please go to the World Clock website and check.

-Successful candidates will be informed by the end of April 2016.
+Successful candidates will be informed in early February 2018.

-For more information on the Institute for Advance Study at CEU, please visit our website: http://ias.ceu.edu/
+For more information on the Institute for Advanced Study at CEU, please visit our website.